Special live music for Burns Night

 25 January is the birthday of Scotland’s national bard Robert Burns (1759 – 1796).
 Burns Night celebrates the poems and songs of Robert Burns and his lasting legacy.

-Our musician John Davidson is sharing two special live music experiences at Woodend Hospital in Aberdeen to commemorate the day.
+We will be sharing two special live music experiences at Woodend Hospital in Aberdeen to commemorate the day.

+John Davidson regularly shares live music at Woodend Hospital.
 Reflecting on his work, John explains: “Music reaches the parts that conversation doesn’t.
 Burns Night is such a great way to bring people together through music.
 With the sessions, yes there’s music, but there’s also talk about the past and people’s past experiences.
 There are memories from childhood or memories of those who have passed on.
 Many of the songs will be familiar to any age group.
 And for people in hospitals, I think that there’s familiarity, there’s that sense of home when you might not actually be at home.”

 Fiona Thomson, Voluntary Services Co-ordinator at Woodend Hospital, highlights the impact from a staff perspective: “Live music really connects with patients, especially around Burns Night.
 You can see families responding, sharing moments together, and staff taking a rare pause from their busy day.
 We’ve been enjoying these sessions for years, and each one still feels special.”